hatfieldlibrary/oai-provider-service/README.md

 The gulp tasks compile Typescript and copy files to `dist`.

 The project can be deployed to a production server and started with `node index` from within `dist`.
 Runtime configurations can be adjusted using `.env`.
-We typically run as daemon with `forever` or anther tool to assure the script runs continuously.
+We typically run as daemon with [forever](https://github.com/foreverjs/forever) or another tool to assure the script runs continuously.

 ### Docker Container